yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 tested.
 Either way it has to produce an EFI from its own bundle before the run is allowed to pass.

-`--answers 1,2,10,3` replays a menu run non-interactively.
+`--answers 2,10,3` replays a menu run non-interactively, alongside `--machine tools/fixtures/no-hardware.json`.
 That is what CI uses, on both platforms, instead of piping keystrokes.

 Two things the frozen build gets wrong if written the obvious way, both fixed: